 We want to plan for minerals extraction and associated development and waste management facilities in a way that minimises adverse impacts and maximises potential positive impacts.

-Norfolk County Council is preparing a Single Issue Silica Sand Review of the Minerals Site Specific Allocations DPD.
+We adopted the Single Issue Silica Sand Review of the Minerals Site Specific Allocations DPD on 11 December 2017.
 Further details can be found on the Silica Sand Review page.

 Norfolk Minerals and Waste Local Plan Review

-Norfolk County Council in its capacity as the Mineral Planning Authority has produced Mineral Safeguarding guidance for developers, agents, landowners and Local Planning authorities which outlines the measures needed to ensure that non-mineral development on Mineral Safeguarding Areas in Norfolk complies with adopted policy on the safeguarding of mineral resources.
+In our capacity as the Mineral Planning Authority, we have produced mineral safeguarding guidance for developers, agents, landowners and local planning authorities, which outlines the measures needed to ensure that non-mineral development on mineral safeguarding areas in Norfolk complies with adopted policy on the safeguarding of mineral resources.
 The Norfolk Minerals and Waste Core Strategy Policy – safeguarding, forms part of the adopted Development Plan.